weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 docker logs weaveproxy
 ~~~

 Running `weave launch` automatically configures your network.
-Launch starts weavedns, making all your containers discoverable and it also sets up a Docker API proxy on the weave network, so that you can manage your containers using standard Docker commands.
+Launch starts weavedns, making all your containers discoverable and it also sets up the Docker API proxy on the weave network, so that you can manage your containers using standard Docker commands.

 Both weavedns and weaveproxy services can be started and stopped independently, if required.
 See [Docker API Proxy](https://github.com/weaveworks/weave/blob/master/site/proxy.md) for more information about the Docker API.